apache/qpid/qpid/python/README.md

 ## Getting started

 1. Make sure the Qpid Python client libraries are on your PYTHONPATH.
-If you have extracted the archive to the directory INSTALLPATH, the following export will work:
+   Extract the archive and add the local directory to your PYTHONPATH:

+        $ tar -xf qpid-python-VERSION.tar.gz
+        $ cd qpid-python-VERSION
-        $ export PYTHONPATH=${PYTHONPATH}:${INSTALLPATH}/qpid-0.8/python
+        $ export PYTHONPATH=$PWD:$PYTHONPATH

 2. Make sure a broker is running.

 3. Run the 'hello' example from qpid-0.8/python/examples/api:

+        $ cd examples/api
         $ ./hello
         Hello world!